 I believe this is your best choice for nail trimming.

-We recommend Glendan Professional Pet Nail Scissors for your bearded dragon’s safety, and they function great as reptile nail clippers.
+We recommend these pet nail clippers on Amazon for your bearded dragon’s safety, and they function great as reptile nail clippers.

 The cat nail clippers come with a safety stop to prevent you from accidentally clipping the toe itself.

 It also allows you greater control when clipping, so you don’t clip too far up the nail and cut a blood vessel.

 Dragon Treats – To reward and calm down your bearded dragon, it’s a good idea to offer them some treats after the clipping.

 This reinforces a positive experience for them when you handle them to clip their nails.